MartinEesmaa/VVCEasy/README.md

 Installation: Go to releases and download latest version.

 VVCEasy is not finished yet.
 I'm trying to work out with my codes.
 I'm not good for code programming, just simple coding.
 Sorry to say this.
-I will give you my update announcement once I release news.
+I will give you of my update announcement once I release the news.

 Windows source run (Batchfile): VVCEasy.bat